 “Effective fall safety can prevent tragedies like this whilst a company guarantees the proper use of legally required lifesaving protection,” stated OSHA Area Director David McGuan in a declaration.
 “An ongoing refusal to comply with the regulation exposes other personnel to probably fatal or disabling accidents.
 Employers can’t avoid their responsibility to ensure a secure and healthful paintings website online.”

-Purvis’ attorney, Thomas Hallett, said his purchaser plans to mission the OSHA fines through arguing that the federal place of job protection organization is stretching its own guidelines impermissibly and lacks the jurisdiction to sanction Purvis Home Improvement Inc., Purvis’s agency, because Purvis dealt with his workers as subcontractors and, therefore, could not workout manage over them.
+Purvis has 15 enterprise days to pay the fines, contest them, or ask for an informal assembly with federal officers, wherein he can argue for modification or reduction of the penalty.
+Purvis’s attorney, Thomas Hallett,s said his client plans to challenge the OSHA fines by arguing that the federal place of job protection Administration is stretching its own guidelines impermissibly and lacks the jurisdiction to sanction Purvis Home Improvement Inc., Purvis’s agency, because Purvis dealt with his workers as subcontractors and, therefore, could not workout management over them.